aspuru-guzik-group/MERMaid/README.md

 dataraider
 ```
 The extracted json dictionaries will be saved to `json_files` subfolder in your image directory by default.
-A sample output json dictionary can be found in `Examples` folder.
+A sample output json dictionary can be found in `Assets` folder.

 #### 2.3.3 KGWizard for data-to-knowledge graph translation
 The main command to launch and run KGWizard is: